 Since Google provides an image search, you can also earn organic traffic to your website if you optimize your images for search.

-5. Earn trust with your audience
+5. Images can earn trust with your audience.

-Let us be honest: Digital marketing is not all about blogging, creating posts, engaging and getting it shared.
+Let us be honest: Digital marketing is not all about blogging, creating posts, engaging, and getting it shared.
 In the end, we all want to sell something online.
 And images can help you to make the sales!

 Image source Jeff Bullas

-Have you ever noticed, that some graphics are used in almost all content on a given topic?
-Usually, these graphics are some statistics, quotes or illustrations that work very well.
+Have you ever noticed that some graphics are used in almost all content on a given topic?
+Usually, these graphics are some statistics, quotes, or illustrations that work very well.
 And the creator of these images gets a backlink as the image source every time the image is used.

-That is an awesome link building strategy.
+That is an excellent link building strategy.